mkienenb/web-app-react-kotlin-js-gradle/README.md

 * Downloads Chrome before running `jsBrowserTest`
   * Chrome is removed on task `clean`
 * Note: this support is still here but no longer the recommended approach

+## Licensing disclosure

+* Original code provided by Jetbrains under the Apache 2.0 license.
+Additional code changes also provided under the Apache 2.0 license.